-Most chainmaille doesn’t require soldered rings.
+Welded rings!
+Most chainmaille doesn’t require welded rings.
 The rings won’t open with normal usage.
 If they do, I’ll fix them for you.
 For all designs, rings at the clasps and other stress points are welded.
 For some designs, as needed, all the rings are welded.
 Welded rings are very, very rare for chainmaille, but it takes the jewelry to the highest level.
 It also takes a long time.

 - Finishing & Shine